Lepton Number Violation: from $0\nu\beta\beta$ Decay to Long-Lived Particle Searches: Collider searches for a long-lived F

 Existing LHC searches also constrain the model parameter space.
 Ref.~\cite{Bordone:2021cca} performed a combination searches for dijet resonances within the mass range $450\gev$ to $5\tev$~\cite{ATLAS:2018qto,CMS:2018mgb,ATLAS:2019fgd,Sirunyan:2019vgj}, in which the difference in the acceptance for resonances of a different spin was found to be small and can be neglected.
 We have verified it by comparing its constraint for a scalar against the CMS Collaboration~\cite{Sirunyan:2019vgj} for the scalar mass above 1.8~TeV, and find a good agreement.
 Hence, we will follow the procedure in Ref.~\cite{Bordone:2021cca} to obtain the combined constraints on the sum of $\sigma(pp\to S^\pm )\times{\rm Br}(S^\pm \to j j)$ and $\sigma(pp\to S^0 )\times{\rm Br}(S^0 \to j j)$ in the mass region of $450\gev\leq m_S \leq 5\tev$.
 We also investigated the current searches~\cite{CMS:2018jxx} for Majorana neutrino with same-sign dilepton signature.
 It is relevant if the lifetime of $F$ in our case is small and decays inside the detector, which requires large couplings $g_{L,Q}$ and/or large mass $m_F$.
 We have checked that such constraint on the parameter space that we are interested in is weak.

+Besides, the missing energy searches can also constrain the parameter space although they cannot test whether the lepton number is violated or not.
 For Majorana fermion $F$ decaying outside of the LHC main detectors, the result of searching for a tau slepton decaying into electron and missing energy~\cite{CMS:2021pmn} can be reinterpreted directly to obtain an upper bound on $\sigma(pp\to S^\pm)\times{\rm Br}(S^\pm \to e^\pm F)\exp(-L_2/d)$~\cite{Dev:2019hho}.
 Here $\exp(-L_2/d)$ characterizes the probability of $F$ decaying outside of the CMS detector with detector cross section radius of $L_2=7.5$~m~\cite{CMSbook}.
 There also exist direct searches for pair production of sleptons, which decay into the lighest neutralinos in the context of R-parity conserving SUSY models at the LHC with the integrated luminosity of $137\fbi$.
 It excludes slepton mass below $700\gev$~\cite{CMS:2020bfa} combining the electron and muon decay channels and different chiralities of sleptons.
 This might constrain our model via $pp \to S^+ S^-,S^\pm \to e^\pm F$ with $F$ decaying outside the detector.
 However, the constraint is expected to be relatively weak and therefore not considered hereafter.
 Finally, we consider one-loop contribution to the electron anomalous magnetic moment, $\Delta a_e = - g_e^2/(16\pi^2) m_e^2/m_S^2 f(m_F^2/m_S^2)$ with the loop function $f(x) \simeq 1/6-x/3 $ for $x\ll 1$~\cite{Liu:2021mhn}.
 We find that $\Delta a_e$ is negative and its magnitude is below $2.8\times 10^{-16} (1\tev/m_S)^2$ for $g_e\leq 1$, hence there is no constraint from the experimental measurements of the electron anomalous magnetic moment~\cite{Hanneke:2008tm,Hanneke:2010au,2018Science}.